 Don’t just point out the results of what you’ve worked hard for, you also want to point out just how valuable these accomplishments are to your organization.

 - You have to think about how your accomplishments were able to affect your company before you decide to write them down.
 Think about it very carefully as you don’t want to embarrass yourself by listing down accomplishments that do little to nothing for the company you’re working for.
 So if it has no concrete value, you should definitely consider highlighting any of your other accomplishments.
+You may also see project report templates.

 11. Proofread the Report Before Submission